Jack-Lin626/notes/wpa_supplicant.md

  - Counter Mode Cipher Block Chaining Message Authentication Code Protocol
  - An encryption way
  - An improvement of TKIP
- - Required new hard ware
+ - Required new hard ware support
  - A.K.A.
 AES, AES-CCMP

 #### AES